Ivar-Rydstrom/Ivar-Rydstrom.github.io/projects/_posts/2017-5-3-3D-printer-build.md

 ![Anet A8 Marketing Image](/assets/images/3D_Printer/anet-a8.jpg){:.center-img style="width:65%;height:auto"}
 *Anet A8 marketing image.*{:.caption}

-In 2017, I purchased an Anet A8 since I was somewhat interested in 3D printing technology and it was the cheapest option available on the market.
-At the time, 3D printing technology was just still budding and most 3D printers costed $500-$1,500 on the low end.
+In 2017, I purchased an Anet A8 since I was somewhat interested in 3D printing technology, and it was the cheapest option available on the market.
+At the time, 3D printing was just still budding and most 3D printers costed $500-$1,500 on the low end.
 The Anet A8 was intriguing since it only costed $170.

 ![Anet A8 Kit](/assets/images/3D_Printer/kit.jpg){:.center-img style="width:65%;height:auto"}
 *Anet A8 3D printer kit, as shipped.*{:.caption}

-Unfortunately, since the quality of the components were quite low and the design was extremely barebones, the printer featured numerous design flaws that prevented it from being a useful manufacturing tool without heavy modification.
+Unfortunately, since the quality of the components was quite low and the design was extremely barebones, the printer featured numerous design flaws that prevented it from being a useful manufacturing tool without heavy modification.
 This sparked me to join a community of makers who designed modified components specifically for the Anet A8 with the goal of making it a good 3D printer.

 ![Assembled Anet A8 3D Printer](/assets/images/3D_Printer/vase.jpg){:.center-img style="width:65%;height:auto"}
 *My fully assembled and heavily modified Anet A8 3D printer, featuring chain-linked X and Y axis cable guides, external MOSFET upgrade for hotbed power, improved fan guide for print cooling, modified belt tensioners and endstop sensor hardware, and custom frame-mounted spool holder (not all pictured).*{:.caption}